BlockSigner/cove/README.md

 **Parameters**
 - `title`
-- `class` a CSS class to be applied to the card
+- `class` a CSS class to be applied to the component
 - `description`
 - `button-text`
 - `button-link`